netmex/sqrip-woocommerce/README.txt

 == Changelog ==
 = 1.7 : April 2023 =
 * To save space in your media library on your server the QR Invoices (PDF) are automatically deleted, if certain status of the order are met (e.g. Cancelled) or x days after the creation have passed;
-* Inital 6 digits are now available for regular IBAN.
+* Inital 6 digits for Reference Numbers are now available in combination with regular IBAN.
 Letters are possible (e.g. "RF39 SQRI PX11 1115 2023 0331 0");
 * The reference numbers are now shown in groups;
 * Define a suitable order status when waiting for payments or when no QR invoice has been created;
 * Show message when the (QR-)IBAN in the plugin is different from the one on api.sqrip.ch;